github/developer.github.com/content/guides/discovering-resources-for-a-user.md

 [OAuth scopes][scopes] determine which of those repositories your app can access for a user.
 Use the workflow below to discover those repositories.

 As always, first we'll require [GitHub's Octokit.rb][octokit.rb] Ruby library.
-Then, we'll pass in our application's [OAuth token for a given user][make-authenticated-request-for-user]:
+Then we'll configure Octokit.rb to automatically handle [pagination][pagination] for us.

     #!ruby
     require 'octokit'

-    # TODO Explain why this is needed.
+    Octokit.auto_paginate = true

+Next, we want to opt in to the [upcoming improvements to the repository listing API][list-repositories-for-current-user].
+To do so, we'll set the media type that gives us access to that functionality.

+    #!ruby
-    Octokit.default_media_type = "application/vnd.github.moondragon-preview+json"
+    Octokit.default_media_type = "application/vnd.github.moondragon+json"

+Now, we'll pass in our application's [OAuth token for a given user][make-authenticated-request-for-user]:

+    #!ruby
     # !!!
 DO NOT EVER USE HARD-CODED VALUES IN A REAL APP !!!
     # Instead, set and test environment variables, like below.
     client = Octokit::Client.new :access_token => ENV["OAUTH_ACCESS_TOKEN"]

-Next, we'll hit the [root endpoint][root endpoint] to get the [hypermedia][hypermedia] URL for the repositories that our application can access for the user:
+Then, we're ready to fetch the [repositories that our application can access for the user][list-repositories-for-current-user]:

     #!ruby
-    repositories_url = client.root.rels[:current_user_repositories].href

-Then, we'll use that URL to fetch the repositories.
-We'll rely on Octokit.rb to handle [pagination][pagination] for us:

-    #!ruby
-    repositories = client.paginate(repositories_url)

-Once we have the repositories, we can iterate over them to discover information useful to our application:

-    #!ruby
-    repositories.each do |repository|
+    client.repositories.each do |repository|
       full_name = repository[:full_name]
       has_push_access = repository[:permissions][:push]